 All collections within Forsyth Library are under an ongoing review.
 Items being considered for withdrawal from our collections will be posted under the relevant collection tab (e.g. General; Government Documents; Print Periodicals).
-Staff and faculty will be given two weeks to review the lists and inform library staff of items they believe Forsyth Library should retain.
+Staff and faculty will be given time to review the lists and inform library staff of items they believe Forsyth Library should retain.
 Because different collections may employ different criteria for removing resources, please refer to each collection tab for specific information, reports and procedures.

 Forsyth Library needs your help to identify materials that no longer fit within the current educational and research needs of FHSU Students & Faculty.